 - Boba Fett first shows up in Empire as well, though some fans consider him an Advertised Extra anyway.

 - In the Lethal Weapon series, Joe Pesci's Leo Getz character first appears as a federal witness in the second film, and manages to show up in the rest of the series' films.

-- Arguably, the James Bond film series character "Q," since this character was referred to as "Major Boothroyd" in the first film, and was not played by the instantly recognizable Desmond Llewlyn until the second film, From Russia with Love.
+- The James Bond film series character "Q" was referred to as "Major Boothroyd" in the first film, and was not played by the instantly recognizable Desmond Llewellyn until the second film, From Russia with Love.
 Definitely in the books, where this character does not come up until the sixth book.

 - In the Police Academy films, Bobcat Goldthwait's "Zed" character shows up in the second film, and ends up joining the Academy in the next one.

 - Cato and Dreyfus from The Pink Panther movies didn't appear until the second film.

 - Gollum for The Lord of the Rings (The Hobbit inverts this instead, with Gollum only appearing in the first movie of the trilogy).